-We hold UX workshops to help us get together with the clients and make the project start as smooth and fast as we can when a new project starts.
+We hold UX workshops to help us get together with the client stakeholders and make the project start as smooth and fast as we can.
 This article will help you understand how we facilitate a UX workshop at Outsourcify.

 First what is a UX Workshop?